John Kelly (actor): Life and career

 John F. Kelly was born in Boston, Massachusetts on June 29, 1901.
 He broke into the film industry in 1928 when he was cast as the chauffeur in the Fox silent film, Blindfold.
-He would work in two more Fox films in 1928, both directed by Irving Cummings.
+He worked in two more Fox films in 1928, both directed by Irving Cummings.
 The first was Dressed To Kill, starring Mary Astor, where he played the supporting role of Biff Simpson; while the second was in the small role of a window-washer in Romance of the Underworld, again starring Astor.
 In 1929 he appeared in only one film, in the role of O'Farrell in the Warner Bros. film, From Headquarters, starring Monte Blue.

 Kelly's first appearance in a sound film, was in 1930's The Man Hunter, with its canine hero Rin Tin Tin.

-During the 1930s, Kelly would appear in numerous films mainly in small, uncredited roles.
-In 1933 he would have a small role in Morning Glory, for which Katharine Hepburn won her first Oscar; as well as having another small role in Raoul Walsh's The Bowery, which starred Wallace Beery, George Raft, and Jackie Cooper.
-In 1934 he would have a featured role as Canvas Back in Shirley Temple's starring debut, Little Miss Marker.
-He would follow this up the same year as one of Eddie Cantor's stepbrothers in Kid Millions, and then appear in the featured role of Chuck in Lambert Hillyer's 1934 police drama, Men of the Night.
+During the 1930s, Kelly appeared in numerous films, mainly in small, uncredited roles.
+In 1933 he had a small role in Morning Glory, for which Katharine Hepburn won her first Oscar; and another in Raoul Walsh's The Bowery, which starred Wallace Beery, George Raft, and Jackie Cooper.
+In 1934 he had a featured role as Canvas Back in Shirley Temple's starring debut, Little Miss Marker.
+That same year he played one of Eddie Cantor's stepbrothers in Kid Millions, and then appeared in the featured role of Chuck in Lambert Hillyer's 1934 police drama, Men of the Night.
 Kelly had a small part in the 1935 romantic comedy We're in the Money, starring Joan Blondell and Glenda Farrell, followed by another small role in Public Hero No. 1, a 1935 crime drama starring Lionel Barrymore and Jean Arthur.

-In 1936 he would play the famous boxer, John L. Sullivan in a featured role in Irving Pichel's drama, The Gentleman from Louisiana (1936).
-Later in 1936 he would reunite with Shirley Temple in the supporting role of Ferguson in 1936's Poor Little Rich Girl.
-Later that year he would appear in the role of Harold in the 1936 detective comedy After the Thin Man, starring William Powell and Myrna Loy.
+In 1936 Kelly played the famous boxer, John L. Sullivan in a featured role in Irving Pichel's drama, The Gentleman from Louisiana (1936).
+Later in 1936 he reunited with Shirley Temple in the supporting role of Ferguson in 1936's Poor Little Rich Girl.
+Again that year he appeared in the role of Harold in the detective comedy After the Thin Man, starring William Powell and Myrna Loy.
 Kelly would finish out 1936 with two featured roles: that of Rusty in the comedy Polo Joe, starring Joe E. Brown, and as Kid Couch in the 1936 drama Fugitive in the Sky.

-1937 saw Kelly in the featured role of Maxie in the comedy, Angel's Holiday, followed by his featured role as Deuces in the 1937 crime film, The Big Shot, starring Guy Kibbee.
+In 1937 Kelly appeared in the featured role of Maxie in the comedy, Angel's Holiday, followed by his featured role as Deuces in the 1937 crime film, The Big Shot, starring Guy Kibbee.
 Kelly would close out the decade appearing in almost a dozen films.
-These would include the featured role of the simple-minded policeman Elmer in the screwball comedy classic, Bringing Up Baby (1938), starring Hepburn and Cary Grant, as Butch in the 1939 comedy, Sudden Money, starring Charlie Ruggles, and as John Cass in the first of the Dr. Christian films, Meet Dr. Christian, starring Jean Hersholt.
+These includes the featured role of the simple-minded policeman Elmer in the screwball comedy classic, Bringing Up Baby (1938), starring Hepburn and Cary Grant, as Butch in the 1939 comedy, Sudden Money, starring Charlie Ruggles, and as John Cass in the first of the Dr. Christian films, Meet Dr. Christian, starring Jean Hersholt.